jessepav/lacygoill-wiki-backup/C/C.md

 # Data Types
 ## When is the integer type not suitable for a numeric variable?
 (2)

-When you need a  variable that can store a number with  digits after the decimal point, or a number that is exceedingly large or small.
+When you need  a variable that can  hold a number with digits  after the decimal point, or a number that is exceedingly large or small.

 ##